DataSF/datasf.github.io/blog/_posts/2017-02-24-open-data-day.md

 * Open Data for the Environment
 * Open Data for Human Rights

-In anticipation of the festivities, DataSF would like to shine a spotlight on a selection of San our datasets that speak to some of these topics.
+In anticipation of the festivities, DataSF would like to shine a spotlight on a selection of our datasets that speak to some of these topics.

 #### Tracking Public Money Flows